 It is important to communicate the organization's risk profile in a timely manner to all relevant stakeholders in relation to its strategic and operational objectives and to its risk appetite.

-Once the board and senior management understand the critical risks, it is important to report regularly on how the organization will manage them.
+Once the owner and senior management understand the critical risks, it is important to report regularly on how the organization will manage them.
 And once risk management practices are enhanced and produce additional quality information, risk reports can also be further refined.

-As well as communicating critical risks throughout the organization, a full summary of objectives and risks, along with an opinion on how well they are being managed, can be presented to the board and senior management on a regular basis (e.g., quarterly, semi-annually or annually, depending on board or stakeholder requirements).
+As well as communicating critical risks throughout the organization, a full summary of objectives and risks, along with an opinion on how well they are being managed, can be presented to the owner and senior management on a regular basis.
 This helps ensure continued engagement and commitment to risk management.